-Time – if you have time to give, all it takes is 2 hours a week for 6-12 months to become one of our mentors and work directly with a young person
+Time – Become a mentor.
+If you have time to give, all it takes is 2 hours a week for 6-12 months to become one of our mentors and work directly with a young person.
+You can click on the link below to become a mentor, find more information by clicking here, or if you have queries please email email@example.com any time.

-Talent – if you have a talent to share, we’d love you to give us anything from a day to a week towards a special project of your choice
+Talent – There are other ways you can support us.
+If you have a talent to share, we’d love you to give us anything from a day to a week towards a special project of your choice.
+You can click on the link below if you would like to find out more about our in-kind projects and wish list.

 Being a smaller non profit organisation means that any help you can provide to Raise Foundation will actually make a very real and tangible impact on our ability to reach the young people who really need help.
 Your contribution will not get lost like in a big organisation, it will be highly valued and sincerely appreciated.
 It takes a village to raise a child, and we would love you to become an important part of our village.